Belisarius: Return to Italy

 Belisarius decided to march on Rome himself after Totila left the area.
 On the way, however, he marched into an ambush.
 Despite successfully ambushing Belisarius, the fighting eventually turned in favour of the Byzantines.
 Belisarius retreated, as it was obvious he wouldn't be able to surprise the city, but later marched on Rome again and took it.
 Totila marched on the city again but quickly abandoned the siege.
 Rome remained in Byzantine hands until after Belisarius left.

-Following this disappointing campaign, mitigated by Belisarius' success in preventing the total destruction of Rome, in 548–49, Justinian relieved him.
+Following this disappointing campaign, mitigated by Belisarius's success in preventing the total destruction of Rome, in 548–49, Justinian relieved him.
 In 551, after economic recovery (from the effects of the plague) the eunuch Narses led a large army to bring the campaign to a successful conclusion; Belisarius retired from military affairs.
 At the Second Ecumenical Council of Constantinople (553), Belisarius was one of the Emperor's envoys to Pope Vigilius in their controversy over The Three Chapters.
-The Patriarch Eutychius, who presided over this council in place of Pope Vigilius, was the son of one of Belisarius' generals.
+The Patriarch Eutychius, who presided over this council in place of Pope Vigilius, was the son of one of Belisarius's generals.

 Last battle

 The retirement of Belisarius came to an end in 559, when an army of Kutrigur Bulgars under Khan Zabergan crossed the Danube River to invade Roman territory and approached Constantinople.
 Zabergan wanted to cross into Asia Minor as it was richer than the often ravaged Balkans.
 Justinian recalled Belisarius to command the Byzantine army.
-Belisarius got only 300 heavily armed veterans from the Italian campaign and a host of civilians, including or entirely consisting of 1,000 conscripted refugees fleeing from the Huns, to stop the 7,000 Huns.
+Belisarius got only 300 heavily armed veterans from the Italian campaign and a host of civilians, including or entirely consisting of 1,000 conscripted refugees fleeing from the Kutrigurs, to stop the 7,000 Kutrigurs.
 These were probably retired soldiers living in the region.
-Belisarius camped close to the Huns and had the civilians dig a trench for protection, and lit many torches to exaggerate their numbers.
-Determining the path the Hunnish advance would take, he stationed 100 veterans on each side and another 100 to block their advance.
-In the narrow defile the Huns wouldn't be able to manoeuvre, exploit their greater numbers, and use their arrow fire effectively.
+Belisarius camped close to the Kutrigurs and had the civilians dig a trench for protection, and lit many torches to exaggerate their numbers.
+Determining the path the Kutrigur advance would take, he stationed 100 veterans on each side and another 100 to block their advance.
+In the narrow defile the Kutrigurs wouldn't be able to manoeuvre, exploit their greater numbers, and use their arrow fire effectively.

-When 2,000 Huns attacked, Belisarius had his 100 veterans who were blocking the path charge, while the civilians made a lot of noise behind him.
-This confused the Huns, and when he struck their rear, they were pressed together so tightly that they could not draw their bows.
-The Huns fled in disorder, and Belisarius applied so much pressure to them during the retreat that they didn't even use the Parthian shot to harass their pursuers.
-After the defeat the Huns fled back over the Danube.
+When 2,000 Kutrigurs attacked, Belisarius had his 100 veterans who were blocking the path charge, while the civilians made a lot of noise behind him.
+This confused the Kutrigurs, and when he struck their rear, they were pressed together so tightly that they could not draw their bows.
+The Kutrigurs fled in disorder, and Belisarius applied so much pressure to them during the retreat that they didn't even use the Parthian shot to harass their pursuers.
+After the defeat the Kutrigurs fled back over the Danube.
 In Constantinople Belisarius was once again referred to as a hero.